Ulisetorr/pediatric_astrocytoma/README.md

 * Age_(y)
 * Gender

-Also, here you will find a code-key in this [Readme](https://github.com/FernandaDiaz12/pediatric_astrocytoma/blob/master/meta/Readme_meta.md).
+A code-key explaining the meaning of each meta-data cathegory can be find in the [Readme](https://github.com/FernandaDiaz12/pediatric_astrocytoma/blob/master/meta/Readme_meta.md).

-### Those are the 4 directories that are necessary to perform the analysis, now two directories with some extra information that can be useful.
+### The folders described above are the 4 directories that are necessary to perform the analyses.
+The following two directories present additionnal information that can be useful.

 >### /Issues/

-Here you will find a [Readme](https://github.com/FernandaDiaz12/pediatric_astrocytoma/blob/master/Issues/Readme_Issues.md) with a link to the issues that I presented in the Bioinformatics workshop at CONABIO.
-Also, some mock data files to run the script from where I needed help in the issues.
+Here you will find a [Readme](https://github.com/FernandaDiaz12/pediatric_astrocytoma/blob/master/Issues/Readme_Issues.md) with a link to the issues that I presented in the Bioinformatics workshop at CONABIO, as well as some mock data files to run the scripts for which I needed help in the issues.

 >### /Presentation/

-Inside is an md file: [Presentations](https://github.com/FernandaDiaz12/pediatric_astrocytoma/blob/master/Presentation/Presentation.md) where you can find a small description of both of the presentations that are inside this directory.
-Both were presented in class.
+This folder contains an md file: [Presentations](https://github.com/FernandaDiaz12/pediatric_astrocytoma/blob/master/Presentation/Presentation.md) where you can find a small description of both presentations that I did during the class.

 ## Finally...

-You will find a markdown file ["Analysis"](https://github.com/FernandaDiaz12/pediatric_astrocytoma/blob/master/Analysis.md) with a results discussion.
-The obtained R graphics.
-And some tips to run the analysis.
+You will find a markdown file ["Analysis"](https://github.com/FernandaDiaz12/pediatric_astrocytoma/blob/master/Analysis.md) with a short presentation and discussion of my results, including the graphics obtained in R and some tips to run the analysis.